Thank you for your interest in residency training at St. Vincent Hospital!

 Our TY, PM, and IM Programs are Accredited by the ACGME (Accreditation Council for Graduate Medical Education):

 Residents participate in a number of didactic activities throughout the year.
-Grand Rounds are held monthly and noon conferences are held daily.
+Grand Rounds are held monthly, and noon conferences are held daily.
 Afternoon report is held four days a week.
-Optional conferences include Study Club (board review), Ambulatory Case Conference, EKG Conference, and Tumor Board.
+Optional conferences include Study Club (IM board review), Ambulatory Case Conference, and EKG Conference, and any subspecialty conferences while on rotation (e.g. Pediatrics and Family Medicine half-days, Surgery M&M).

 Research by Transitional and Preliminary residents is encouraged and many opportunities exist for these activities.
 In past years, Transitional and Preliminary residents have participated in clinical research projects and presented and published their work.
 Grant money is available by application through the St. Vincent Foundation.
 Further details on research opportunities and activity are available from the Program Director.